ikeisuke/ikeisuke.github.io/apps/tumblium/privacy/en/index.md

 ## 4. Storage and Sharing

-- Data stored on device is not transmitted externally unless you explicitly take an action or provide consent.
+- Data stored on the device is not transmitted externally except when you explicitly perform an action or provide consent.
 - If crash/analytics is enabled, data may be sent to the service provider (e.g., platform diagnostics or analytics services).
 - We do not sell personal information to third parties.
 Disclosure occurs only when legally required or to protect life and property in emergencies.